 Last year, Ryerson’s computer science program saw a 22 per cent enrolment rate for students who self-identified as female.
 While this was a significant increase from the previous year’s 15 per cent enrolment rate, some female computer science students still feel the isolating effects of the gender disparity.

-Liyan Al Hamlawi, a fourth-year Ryerson computer science student and vice president of the Women in Computer Science club, says that seeing the lack of women in the classroom has left her feeling discouraged and doubtful about whether or not computer science is the right field for her.
+Liyan Al Hamlawi, a fourth-year Ryerson computer science student and vice president of the Women in Computer Science club, says that seeing the lack of women in the classroom can be discouraging.

 “I would isolate myself just because it was weird how I would be the only female in a class, or one of very few,” said Al Hamlawi.
-“You start to second-guess your decisions and what you’re going to do in life.”
+“You start to second-guess your decisions.”

 Wendy Cukier, a Ryerson business management professor and founder of Ryerson’s Diversity Institute, says she believes the lack of women representation in computer science is largely an institutional issue.